 No Time to Waste!

-With all that in mind, August doesn’t seem that far away after all!
+With all that in mind, elk season doesn’t seem that far away after all!

-Time to apply for the lotteries, find the best scope and hit the trails as you prepare for one of the most exhilarating big game hunts America has to offer.
+Time to apply for the lotteries, find the best gear and hit the trails as you prepare for one of the most exhilarating big game hunts America has to offer.

 Quiz time, hunter.
 Have you checked all these boxes?

 Check those boxes, and the elk don’t stand a chance.
 Happy hunting!